-For instance, surely all of us, whether Christian or not, want peace.
+We do well to apply the same principle to other social issues; there is a Christian way that is larger than the simplistic choice between two extremes.
+Consider peace itself.
+Surely all of us want peace.
 Many people in this world would enjoy this line of Jesus, "Peace I leave with you; my peace I give to you."
 But then Jesus adds another wary line: "I do not give to you as the world gives."
 Be careful if you really want the peace that Jesus gives; it may not be the peace that the world generally expects.